GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 When `includepermissionsfromdomains <DomainNameList>` is specified, any ACLs that references a domain not in `<DomainNameList>` will be removed.

+When `mappermissionsemail <EmailAddress> <EmailAddress>` is specifed, an ACL that references the first `<EmailAddress>` will be removed;
+a new ACL with the same properties referencing the second `<EmailAddess>` will be created.
+The option can be repeated if multiple domain names are to be mapped.

+Bulk email address mapping can ge specified with `mappermissionsemailfile <CSVFileInput> endcsv`.
+`<CSVFileInput>` must include these columns: `sourceEmail` and `destinationEmail`.

 When `mappermissionsdomain <DomainName> <DomainName>` is specified, any ACL that references the first `<DomainName>` will be removed;
 a new ACL with the same properties referencing the second `<DomainName>` will be created.
-The option can be repeated if multiple domain names are to me mapped.
+The option can be repeated if multiple domain names are to be mapped.

 When creating an ACL that references a non Google account, an error is generated unless an email is sent to the account;
 by default, no email notifications are sent.
 The `sendemailifrequired` options instructs GAM to send an email notification in this case.